knyazz/lettuce/specs/recipes/django-lxml.md

     python manage.py harvest --no-server
     python manage.py harvest -S

+### Running without HTTP server and with implementation of smtp mail server

+If you face the problem of sending email, you may use this to parse incoming smtp emails to django EmailMessage

+Configure following options in settings.py

+    LETTUCE_SMTP_QUEUE_HOST
+    LETTUCE_SMTP_QUEUE_PORT

+this is where lettuce smtp server will be listen to for incoming email messages.

+django application smtp settings should be configured accordingly for sending emails to lettuce smtp

+    EMAIL_HOST
+    EMAIL_PORT
+    EMAIL_HOST_USER = None
+    EMAIL_HOST_PASSWORD = None

+Run django app

+Run lettuce

+    ./manage.py harvest --no-server --smtp-queue

 ### running the HTTP server in other port than 8000

 If you face the problem of having lettuce running on port 8000, you can